BY MUSA ILALLAH

 One can confidently say that governments raise revenues so as to pay for public goods and services.
 The commitment of the FIRS leadership in pursuing taxes generation and collection is very encouraging.

-Undoubtedly, taxes are key to Nigeria’s survival, economic and infrastructural development and FIRS is at the centre of it, while doing the country proud.
+Undoubtedly, taxes are key to Nigeria’s survival, economic and infrastructural development and FIRS is at the centre of it all is doing the country proud.

 EMEKA ANYAOKU STREET, ABUJA